- January 16, 2020

 - Posted by: Jeff Kish

-- Category: Complex System Analysis News, Latest News, Modeling, Simulation & Visualization News, Research & Development News
+- Categories: Complex System Analysis News, Latest News, Modeling, Simulation & Visualization News, Research & Development News

 ROCKVILLE, Md. — Dec.
 18, 2019 — Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a follow on contract by the National Aeronautics and Space Agency (NASA) to continue development of a tool for probabilistic formulation of multi-fidelity databases for aerodynamic data.